NrsSystems/docs/vape-detect/about-vapedetect.md

+---
-# About the VapeDetect system
+title: About the VapeDetect system
+abstract: This page describes the basic information about the XSPONSE VapeDetect service and devices.
+---
 Before you get started, it is important to understand how the system is designed.
 We have three main components: VapeDetect, action plans, and contacts.
 - _VapeDetect_ is our automated system for monitoring locations for vaping activity, using duct-mounted sensor devices.
 The sensor constantly monitors the airflow moving into the duct for traces of the chemicals caused by vaping.
 When a sensor detects those chemicals in the air above a threshold amount, it sends an alert to the XSPONSE service, triggering an action plan.
 You must associate each sensor with your XSPONSE account before you can use it.
 See the [VapeDetect section](vapedetect-management.md) for more information.
 - An _action plan_ is a set of one or more actions that happen automatically in response to a trigger event, such as a VapeDetect sensor sending an alert about vaping activity.
 These actions can include sending email or SMS, activating a third-party API, or posting information on an associated XSPONSE Digital Display device.
 See the [Action Plans section](../general-ops/action-plans.md) for more information.